TECHNOLOGY AND RAPID CHANGES IN FORMERLY REMOTE CULTURES

 We don't know much about the culture of our Paleolithic ancestors for the 200,000 years their way of life dominated human life on earth.
 It wasn't until the Agrarian Era that cultural traditions developed.
 And for most of the last 5,000 years they changed very slowly.
 Over the last hundred years cultural traditions have started to change more rapidly as the dominant peasant society morphed into wage earners and city dwellers.

 But in extremely remote areas those forces that created rapid cultural change were not present, and traditional cutural practices were preserved.
-Over the last fifty years the pace of change has dramatically increased and extended to even formerly remote peoples.
+Over the last fifty years the pace of change has dramatically increased due to new technology and extended to even formerly remote peoples.
 The lifestyle of our hunter-gatherer ancestors may be lost forever.

 Homemade, traditional clothes gave way to the universal outfit of jeans, T-shirts and sneakers as global communications drive a global culture.
 Advances in transportation and communications in the 21st century mean an end to isolation and an end to a way of life.
 We have but a very short time to document the rich cultural heritage of our ancestors in those small pockets of the globe where they can still be found.